ecupaio/dcgffl/_power-rankings/season-24-preseason-power-rankings.md

     ![](https://lh3.googleusercontent.com/aybC6hKboTLVS6N1GhWcJUcLHKDD_AsD6MmHi_RPZBcxe-grEZpOlkyPYE8R_bzJrTMbxL7iPhQNeOYgnTFVleeFfMNb3FZR1lPMo_MIVTy8tfSIXwgF5SU9lXOuk6V6vRieYAnspkiDciHmWWjNQvw =196x214)
   record: Mark Hofberg and Ben Hunt
 - team: _teams/s24-white.md
-  record: Twon Hines and JC Adams
+  record: Twon H. and JC Adams
   text: |-
     JC is going to have figure out an offensive scheme and really stick with it, but I think he’s got a good coach and mentor in Twon.
 The D on this team is going to be tight and tough to penetrate.
 Of course, the real question is whether or not JC/Noah survive this season—it’s certainly a choice to draft your boyfriend!
 But with Noah AND Munroe on this team, who is going to watch Kal when White takes the field?

     ![](https://lh3.googleusercontent.com/R2OQzIV6-3IGWuGjVSippbcAOnY5crJgGfl_lhA2UojTvVrdMjza7Wo4yhDxGmrvaDO26qXBBDkmGXBALTSuNaD5pZG1hhQbhQJooLFh72RyoWjc-QtmnkAN_ieTM7PX6RI8HAZVLLmB-xjDdthMfZ4 =220x197)
 - team: _teams/s24-concrete-grey.md
-  record: Tom Loughran and Daniel Honeycutt
+  record: Tom L. and Daniel H.
   text: |-
     I’m going out on a limb here and calling Concrete Grey a Top 3 team.
 Admittedly, Honeycutt as QB is a bit of a wild card, and he’s been out of the game for a minute, but wow is this team stacked.
 Jared, Kevin, Bradley, and Linda know exactly what they’re doing out there, and I definitely don’t want to meet this team at full strength.
 No matter how they do this season, though, I bet they’ll be drinking for free at Dirty Goose.

     ![](https://lh4.googleusercontent.com/YmckDAZcHdaAp9fypSboL3b8VEmYXTjVYy6x6pBus3IR2IhttbmUgw9TYMVePKHcGU5FzAT7ZJnjFlk2ZTNzpCEhmqXfVNrQZgCauMNaBkMCb17jWSOVAc-ofasUt7OM24i8KaVz6Wt7fgmaBXwV_c8 =331x188)
 - team: _teams/s24-neon-pink.md
-  record: Derrick Johnson and Cam MacPherson
+  record: Derrick Johnson and Cam M.
   text: |-
     Cam can make even the most novice of receivers look like stars on the field.
 That said, he’s just going to throw to Nikki, and there’s no reason not to.
 The real tea, though, is that this is going to be Team Sunday Funday.